10 Ways to Bond With Your New Dog

-Bringing home a new dog is an exciting time, and we all want to start our dogs off on the right foot.
-And for many of us that means creating a strong bond with our new best friend.
+Getting a new dog is an exciting time, but it can also feel a bit overwhelming.
+We all want to start things off on the right foot, and for many of us that means creating a strong bond with our new best friend.

 Each dog has it’s own personality, and some dogs take longer than others to warm up to new people and surroundings.
 Just like us, when dogs are put in a new situation there’s an adjustment period.
 Therefore, before we get into some of the fun & exciting ways to bond with your new dog I want to emphasize how important it is to have patience.

 Not all dogs bond immediately with a new owner – don’t take it personally.
 They’re in a brand new environment getting used to new sights, smells, and sounds.
 It can be a stressful time for your new dog, and you can help make them comfortable by keeping things calm and positive during those first couple of days.

 I know it’s tempting to go out and do all of the things with your new dog, but sometimes patience is key.
 If your dog seems shy or fearful take it slow; give them time to check out their new home and family.
 Although it’s tempting don’t overwhelm them by inviting everyone over to meet your new dog on the first day if they’re showing any signs of stress or fearfulness.

 2. Stick to a Schedule